solid-contrib/specification-tests/README.md

 ```

 ##### Parse link header
-The `parseLinkHeaders(headers)` processes teh response headers to extract all the `Link` headers and return them in the
+The `parseLinkHeaders(headers)` processes the response headers to extract all the `Link` headers and return them in the
 form of `List<Map<String, String>>`, where each item in the list is a map of the components of the link using the keys:
 `rel`, `uri`, `title`, `type`.
 The `rel` and `uri` values are mandatory.
 The returned object can be treated as a JSON
 object.
 For example: